nacimgoura/mevbot/README.md

 ### What did I learn?

 > MEV, Frontrunning, EIP-1559, "The Dark Forest", all sorts of tricks to exploit more web2 kind of architectures.
-And all sorts of ins and outs aboout Uniswap
+And all sorts of ins and outs aboout Uniswap OR Pancakeswap

 ### So why stop?